 SpaceX ready to launch NASA astronauts, back on home turf

-CAPE CANAVERAL, Fla. -- A SpaceX rocket is ready to boost two NASA astronauts into orbit Wednesday, the first launch of Americans from the U.S. in nearly a decade.
+CAPE CANAVERAL, Florida -- A SpaceX rocket is ready to boost two NASA astronauts into orbit Wednesday, the first launch of Americans from the U.S. in nearly a decade.

 Wednesday's weather in Florida has been a concern; it was raining with low clouds in the morning.